 Mr. Rosen joined Gibson Dunn in 1988 after a one-year clerkship with the Honorable William D. Keller, U.S. District Judge for the Central District of California.
 Mr. Rosen graduated from the Columbia University School of Law in 1987 and was designated a Harlan Fiske Stone Scholar in each of his three years at Columbia.
 Prior to law school, Mr. Rosen was graduated magna cum laude with honors from Dartmouth College in 1984.
 While at Dartmouth, Mr. Rosen received the Ray W. Smith Award, which is presented to the student who "has made a significant and distinctive contribution to the stature of the College."

-Mr. Rosen has been recognized in The Best Lawyers in America® and by another prominent publication as one of California's "Super Lawyers" for each of the past twelve years.
+Mr. Rosen has been recognized in The Best Lawyers in America® and by another prominent publication as one of California's "Super Lawyers" for each of the past fourteen years.
 Mr. Rosen served as Chairman of the firm's National Hiring Committee from 1999 to 2006.

 Click Here for Link to Mr. Rosen's Law Firm Defense Profile